hyperspy/start_jupyter_cm/README.rst

 .. figure:: images/jupyter_cm_gnome.png
    :alt: Jupyter context menu entries in windows

-   Jupyter context menu entries in windows
+   Jupyter context menu entries in gnome.

 When selecting multiple folders, one instance of Jupyter QtConsole/notebook opens in each of the selected folders.
 Selecting a